 'Myfanwy' is a song well-known to all followers of Welsh rugby: it is frequently sung at the Principality Stadium at home games.
 It was published in 1875 as a part-song for four male singers, and has since become a staple of Welsh male-voice choirs.
 The words were written by Richard Davies (bardic name 'Mynydddog'), and the music was composed by Joseph Parry.
 However, a set of English words, with the title 'Arabella', written by Thomas Pryce (bardic name 'Cuhelyn'), were published with the Welsh ones, and there is doubt whether Parry wrote the music initially for the Welsh or English words.
 The melody line of the song has been sung as a solo by many performers.
-The original melody was in the key of Db major, which is far too for my voice, so I've transposed it to F major.
+The original melody was in the key of Db major, which is far too high for my voice, so I've transposed it to F major.
 I've also added a pause in the third bar from the end, as all performers now seem to do that.

 Lyrics